-Debt instruments (including but not limited to Notes) and Money market fund units
+Debt instruments (Notes)

 - 11.1.
-The Investment Firm shall service Client demand by primarily trading in Financial Instruments on a riskless principal basis. - 11.2.
-The Investment Firm shall owe a duty of Best Execution: - 11.2.1. when a Client commits to a trade that is not immediately executable, leaving discretion with the Investment Firm as to the manner of execution and exact terms of the resulting transaction, and the execution can be booked to the Client's account, without the need to re-confirm the price, size or any other factor(s) with the Client; - 11.2.2. where the Investment Firm executes an order as an agent or riskless principal on the Client's behalf. - 11.3.
+The Investment Firm shall service Client demand by primarily trading in debt products on riskless principal basis. - 11.2.
+The Investment Firm shall owe a duty of Best Execution: - 11.2.1. when a Client commits to a trade that is not immediately executable, leaving discretion with the Investment Firm as to the manner of execution and exact terms of the resulting transaction, and the execution can be booked to Client's account, without the need to re-confirm the price, size or any other factor(s) with the Client; - 11.2.2. where the Investment Firm executes an order as agent or riskless principal on Client's behalf. - 11.3.
 Execution factors will be prioritised in the following order: - 11.3.1.
-Price;

-- 11.3.2.
-Size;

-- 11.3.3.
-Speed;

-- 11.3.4.
-Likelihood of execution;

-- 11.3.5.
-Costs;

-- 11.3.6.
-Other considerations.
+Price; - 11.3.2.
+Size; - 11.3.3.
+Speed; - 11.3.4.
+Likelihood of execution; - 11.3.5.
+Costs; - 11.3.6.
+Other considerations. - 11.4.

-- 11.4.
 Wherever possible, prices shall be benchmarked against external and internal reference prices to ensure that Best Execution is achieved on a consistent basis.
-A fair price for instruments is determined by assessing the prices of similar Financial Instruments, e.g. Financial Instruments with the same risk and maturity.
+A fair price for debt instruments is determined by assessing the prices of similar Financial Instruments, e.g. Financial Instruments with the same risk and maturity.